Allaby-lab/PIA/README.md

 -   Have all PIA scripts and directories in the same directory.
 -   PIA_inner.pl does the analysis.
 PIA.pl is a wrapper that allows threading.
 To run PIA.pl:
     >perl PIA.pl -f [input FASTA] -b [input BLAST file] -t [x number of threads] [other options]
+-   The input FASTA and corresponding input BLAST must have the same headers (sequence names).
+If the FASTA headers are very long, BLAST may crop them.
+Change header names if necessary to prevent this.
 -   To run PIA_inner.pl alone, see notes at the top of PIA_inner.pl.
 -   Outputs will be in [input FASTA]_out/.
     -   The intersects file is the full output.